The King of Fighters '98: Sales

+Critical response

-KOF '98 is often recognized as the best entry in the series, as well as one of the greatest fighting games of all time.
-Various reviewers from video game publications have commented on KOF '98.
-While reviewing the compilation The King of Fighters: The Orochi Saga, Matt Edwards from Eurogamer noted KOF '98 to be the most enjoyable game from the collection as well as the most famous game from the series "that really made people stand up and take an interest in the series."
-The game also received praise by 1UP.com writer Richard Li who found it to be the most balanced game from the KOF series due to the fact it improved the game mechanics from the previous titles.
-Jeremy Dunham from IGN gave the game an 8.4, praising, apart from the gameplay and characters, the graphics, the music as well as the background designs added for the Dreamcast version.
-However, he was disappointed with the lack of story in the game, noting the ones from previous games to be very entertaining.
-GameSpots Jeff Gerstmann found it to be one of the best 2D fighting games, noting that although new players may find it hard to play due to the difficulty in executing various special moves and how difficult the opponent AI is.
-Although Andy Chien from Gaming Age found that the Dreamcast port of the game was well done since it does not have the disadvantages that it had in other consoles, he noted it "could have been a lot better."
-He also found that the game had a bug when he tried to perform a special move from Mai Shiranui, which unlike the other versions, is very inconsistent.
-Tom Russo reviewed the Dreamcast version of the game for Next Generation, rating it two stars out of five, and stated that "Not bad, but with so many other high-quality fighters available, this one only makes sense for players nostalgic for old NeoGeo fighting games."
+The game often received positive responses from critics who mainly focused on the Dreamcast port of the arcade.
+In GameRankings it has a 71% out of 19 reviews.
+Jeremy Dunham from IGN gave the game an 8.4, praising, in addition to the gameplay and characters, the graphics, music, and background designs added for the Dreamcast version.
+However, he was disappointed by the lack of story in the game, noting that the stories from previous games were very entertaining.
+GameSpots Jeff Gerstmann found it to be one of the best 2D fighting games, noting that although new players may find it hard to play due to the difficulty of executing various special moves and how difficult the opponent AI is.
+Andy Chien from Gaming Age found that the Dreamcast port of the game was well done since it did not have the disadvantages it had on other consoles; he noted it "could have been a lot better".
+He also found that the game had a bug when he tried to perform a special move from Mai Shiranui, which, unlike the other versions, is very inconsistent.
+In a more critical response, Tom Russo reviewed the Dreamcast version of the game for Next Generation, claiming it is only appealing nostalgic NeoGeo fighting games' fans.